Startup Tips: 9 Realistic Business Tips for Emerging Startups

 Realistic Business Tips for Emerging Startups - Infographic 3

-Common First-Year Mistakes That Kill Startups
+Startup Tips for Avoiding First-Year Mistakes That Kill Startups

 I’ve watched enough startups fail to spot the patterns.
 These are the mistakes I see most often in the first 12 months, and they’re all avoidable.
+Before the list, here’s what the 2026 data actually says is killing startups, so you can aim your effort at the failures that matter most.

 Hiring too early.
 Many founders hire before they have consistent revenue.
 Every employee is a fixed cost that doesn’t pause when sales slow down.
 If your monthly revenue is $5,000 and you hire someone at $4,000/month, one bad month puts you in the red.
 Use freelancers and contractors until your revenue consistently covers payroll with a 30% buffer.